rockstorm101/zippey/README.md

 Before trying anthing, please remember to add the file filter by running the following command inside the directory you have cloned.

+First to add the smudge filter,

 >   git config filter.zippey.smudge "$PWD/zippey.py d"

+then the clean filter,

 >   git config filter.zippey.clean  "$PWD/zippey.py e"

-These two lines register the zippey filter to git.
 The .gitattributes file has settings that enforce Microsoft Word docx file to use this filter.
+The only side-effect for this is that, if you download docx file directly online from an online repository host, the docx file can not be opened as it still in text format.
+If it is just a single file you can try

+>   zippey.py d < downloaded-file > recovered-file

+to recover it.